 These two herbs look very similar and are easily confused with each other.
 They are both flat-leafed and dark green, but Italian parsley has darker, shinier leaves compared to cilantro (also known as coriander).
 The fragrance and flavor are where these fresh herbs differ greatly.
 Italian parsley is much milder in both taste and smell.
 And while cilantro adds a distinct flavor to a dish, Italian parsley enhances the other ingredients and brings a bit of vibrancy to a recipe.

 Whereas most dried herbs have a stronger flavor than fresh, dried parsley has minimal taste compared to using the leaves.
 Generally speaking, it bears little resemblance to fresh flat-leaf parsley and therefore cannot be substituted for fresh.
 Dried parsley is best used in recipes where it will be cooked for a long time, like in soups, stews, and pasta sauces, and will combine well with other herbs without clashing.
 Fresh parsley should be added at the end of a recipe and can be used as a garnish.

 Italian parsley has a fresh, clean taste.
 It is described as slightly peppery, with a hint of citrus, clove, and nutmeg.
 Adding the fresh herb to a recipe contributes a vibrancy to the dish and helps bring out the flavors of the other ingredients.
 The stems have more flavor and aroma than the leaves and can be used in cooking.

 Cooking With Italian Parsley

-To keep your Italian parsley fresh for as long as possible, it's best to clean the entire bunch with water, gently wrap it in paper towels, place it in a ziptop bag, and store in the refrigerator.
-Stored like this, the parsley should stay fresh for a week.
+To keep your Italian parsley fresh for as long as possible, it's best to clean the entire bunch with water, gently wrap it in paper towels, place it in a ziptop bag, and store in the refrigerator; it should stay fresh for a week.